-On March 13, 2019, in connection with the closing of the Merger, we entered into an amended and restated executive employment agreement with Dr. Ragan, pursuant to which Dr. Ragan agreed to continue serving as our Chief Executive Officer.
-Pursuant to the agreement, Dr. Ragan's compensation consists of base salary at an annual rate approved by our Board or an appropriate committee thereof, a bonus as determined by our Board (provided that the target for such bonus shall be not less than 25% of Dr. Ragan's annual base salary), fringe benefits, vacation, reimbursement of ordinary and reasonable out-of-pocket expenses and coverage under our Directors' and Officers', or D&O, insurance policies, subject to the terms and conditions of such policies.
-Dr. Ragan's 2020 base salary was \$543,000, with an annual target bonus set at 50% of her annual base salary, subject to review and adjustment each year by the board of directors and in February 2021, Dr. Ragan's 2021 base salary was set at \$562,420.
+On March 13, 2019, we entered into an amended and restated executive employment agreement with Dr. Ragan, which was amended and restated again in February 2020, pursuant to which Dr. Ragan agreed to continue serving as our Chief Executive Officer.
+Pursuant to the employment agreement, Dr. Ragan's compensation consists of base salary at an annual rate approved by our Board or an appropriate committee thereof, an annual performance bonus as determined by our Board (provided that the target for such bonus shall be not less than 25% of Dr. Ragan's annual base salary), fringe benefits, vacation, reimbursement of ordinary and reasonable out-of-pocket expenses and coverage under our Directors' and Officers', or D&O, insurance policies, subject to the terms and conditions of such policies.
+Dr. Ragan's 2021 base salary was \$562,126, with an annual target bonus set at 50% of her annual base salary, subject to review and adjustment each year by the Board and in February 2022.
+Dr. Ragan's 2022 annual base salary was set at \$587,728.